metal3-io/metal3-docs/design/reboot-interface.md

 allowing the node to rejoin the cluster with its data intact (albeit stale) after the reboot.

-The expected implementation of this on the fencing side is a Custom Resource Definition that requests a Machine be rebooted.
+The expected implementation of this on the fencing side is an annotation on the Machine resource that requests that it be remediated.
 The actual reboot will be effected either by the Machine Actuator itself (if the Cluster-API SIG can be persuaded that this should be part of the API in the long term), or some equivalent of the Machine Actuator limited to just this purpose.